teddraker/teddraker/README.md

 - 👋 Hi, I’m @teddraker
 - 👀 I’m interested in finance, trading and hfts....
-- 🌱 I’m currently learning python and dsa.
+- 🌱 I’m currently learning machine learning and dsa.
 - 💞️ I’m looking to collaborate on nothing right now....

 <!---